nelsoft-easyshop/react-serverside-renderer/README.md

 - renderer.render_server: this is the HTTP URI where the nodejs server resides
 - twig_extension.src_path: this is the location of the reactjs source files

-2. Navigate to the `Nodejs` directory and run `npm install`
+A. Navigate to the `Nodejs` directory and run `npm install`
-3. Add a package.json file to the root of your application and add the following dependencies:
+B. Add a package.json file to the root of your application and add the following dependencies:

 ```
  "dependencies": {